picturamundi/www-andrewszobody/README.md

 By modifying these variables, you modify everything that is styled using them, which is practical in that you don’t have to make a bunch of identical edits.

 The third core file type used to display a website is javascript, usually called `script.js`.
-While HTML adds content and CSS styles it, javascript uses logic to manipulate that content dynamically — javascript is the biggest difference between a webpage and a Word document.
+While HTML adds content and CSS styles it, javascript uses logic to manipulate that content dynamically — you could think of javascript as the biggest difference between a webpage and a Word document.

 It’s javascript that allows us to say: "When I click this image of a back arrow, check and see if there is a previous entry in our website history.
 If there is, navigate back to it.
 If there isn’t, go to the home page."